scottchiefbaker/SmokeRand/README.md

    Monte-Carlo computations.
 3. Long runs of frequency test for 1-bit, 8-bit and 16-bit chunks.
 This is an adaptive test that will show intermediate results.

+# Usage

+To test the generator the next command can be used:

+    $ ./smokerand default generators/lcg64.so --threads

+Integration with PractRand:

+    $ ./smokerand stdout generators/lcg64.so | RNG_test stdin32 -multithreaded

+Getting PRNG input from stdin (multithreading is not supported in this case):

+    $ ./smokerand stdout generators/lcg64.so | ./smokerand express stdin32

+Integeration with TestU01 using the TestU01-threads plugin:

+    $ ./smokerand s=libtestu01th_sr_ext.so generators/lcg64.so --batparam=SmallCrush --threads

+For 64-bit generators you can test them in different modes:

+- Interleaved 32-bit parts: `--filter=interleaved32`
+- Higher 32 bits (default): `--filter=high32`
+- Lower 32 bits: `--filter=low32`

+The plugin can be downloaded from https://github.com/alvoskov/TestU01-threads

 # Implemented algorithms